John Elder (shipbuilder): Education and apprenticeship

 He was born in 1824 the son of David Elder and his wife, Grace Gilroy.

 John's father, David Elder (1785–1866), was a civil engineer who settled in Glasgow, and entered the shipbuilding firm of Mr. Robert Napier, the well-known shipbuilder, under whom, in 1822, he constructed the first marine engine, which was fitted up in the River Leven for the passage between Glasgow and Dumbarton.
 David Elder, was the author of many inventions and improvements in the machinery of steam vessels, and to the excellence of his engines the success of the Cunard Line of steamers, in establishing regular communication between the opposite shores of the Atlantic, was mainly due.
 He died in January 1866, in his eighty-second year.
 John Elder was David's third son.
 John was also the brother of Alexander Elder, co-founder of Elder, Dempster & Co Ltd.

 John Elder was educated at the High School of Glasgow, where he showed great excellence in mathematics and in drawing.
-After a five years' apprenticeship to Mr. Robert Napier, and a brief time passed in English engine works, he was placed at the head of the drawing office in Napier's works.
+After a five years' apprenticeship to engineer Robert Napier, and a brief time passed in English engine works, he was placed at the head of the drawing office in Napier's works.